nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Message Box
   - This is where the messages regarding the status of your commands are displayed.
 - Command Box
   - This is where you can enter your commands.
+Press `Enter` to execute the command.

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start